Maria Pitillo: Godzilla (1998)

 Pitillo starred as Audrey Timmonds in the TriStar Pictures film Godzilla, which opened in theaters on May 20, 1998.
 The film was skewered by fans and critics alike, with Pitillo's performance being particularly criticized:

 "At its release, the film was much criticized by Godzilla fans the world over.
 Kenpachiro Satsuma, the actor who portrayed Godzilla in the second series of films (1984–1995) walked out of a Tokyo screening and told reporters that, 'It's not Godzilla, it does not have the spirit."

 Godzilla was nominated in several categories for Razzie awards, and Pitillo herself won the Golden Raspberry Award for Worst Supporting Actress in 1999.
 Pitillo is known to have commented once about her role in Godzilla:

 "This movie isn't written for big performances from its actors," Pitillo says.
 "I don't expect a lot from it.
 It won't be like, 'Oh, Maria Pitillo is a great actress.'
 But it's an opportunity for people to see me."

 Godzilla 2 (1999)

 Pitillo, Matthew Broderick, and Jean Reno were each under contract for a total of three Godzilla films.
 The first installment, having earned $379 million during its theatrical run, ensured that a sequel would be considered.
-Tri Star Pictures, which owned rights to the franchise, called on Centropolis to begin pre-production work on a sequel, which was tentatively titled Godzilla 2.
+TriStar Pictures, which owned the rights to the franchise, called on Centropolis to begin pre-production work on a sequel, which was tentatively titled Godzilla 2.
 Ultimately, there was little enthusiasm to move forward, and the rights to the franchise were allowed to expire.